fmorenopino/LLChallenge/README.md

 ## Requirements

-The repo contains a `dlts.yml` file, a conda environment that allows running both models.
+The repo contains a `llchallenge.yml` file, a conda environment that allows running both models.
 To import and activate it, you can do:

 ```
-conda env create -f dlts.yml
+conda env create -f llchallenge.yml
-conda activate dlts
+conda activate llchallenge
 ```

 Alternatively, you can create a new conda environment with Python 3.10 (version used for testing) and install the rest of the packages (see requirements.txt):